Get 60% discount

 Cyber Monday came about after Black Friday.
 This occurrence was back in 2005, when it was apparent that retailers trading online experienced a huge surge in sales directly after Black Friday.
 And so Cyber Monday was born!

 Cyber Monday is typically on one of the last days in November, but can vary due to when Thanksgiving falls.
+This year Cyber Monday will take place in November 30.
 The sales figures on Cyber Monday historically have been outstanding, and actually tend to be approximately 25% more than Black Friday!

 Most countries globally recognize the tradition of Black Friday (around 50 to 60% of countries), however some of them which don’t are as follows: